jbboehr/php-mustache/README.md

 You can install the PHP Mustache extension & the libmustache dependancy on OSX using [Homebrew](http://brew.sh/)

 ```
-brew install php57-mustache
+brew install php56-mustache
 ```

-Homebrew has versions of Mustache available for php 5.3, 5.4, 5.6 & 5.7, just replace `57` above with the version you want, `libmustache` is a dependancy of the extension so you don't need to install it seperately.
+Homebrew has versions of Mustache available for PHP 5.3 - 5.6, just replace `56` above with the version you want; `libmustache` is a dependancy of the extension so you don't need to install it seperately.

 Usage
 --------------------------------------------------------------------------------